alowincr/Weathery/README.md

 -   **Search History**: Remembers your last 5 searches for quick access.
 -   **Responsive Design**: A beautiful and functional UI that works seamlessly on desktop, tablets, and mobile devices.
 -   **Secure API Key Handling**: All API requests are handled on the server-side, ensuring your API key is never exposed to the client.
+-   **Polished Animations**: Smooth transitions and animations powered by GSAP and Tailwind CSS make the user experience more engaging.

 ## 🛠️ Tech Stack